 Museums on Us is a monthly promotion offering Bank of America customers free access to select museums on certain days.
 The program includes more than 175 institutions around the United States.
 This is a great opportunity for you to see a number of museums when you are traveling.

-Show your Bank of America, Merrill Lynch, or U.S. Trust credit or debit card along with a photo identification card to gain one free general admission to any participating institution on the first full weekend of every month.
-Merrill Lynch and U.S. Trust are both wealth management affiliates of Bank of America.
+Show your Bank of America, Merrill Lynch, or Bank of America Private Bank credit or debit card along with a photo identification card to gain one free general admission to any participating institution on the first full weekend of every month.
+Merrill Lynch and Bank of America Private Bank are both wealth management affiliates of Bank of America.

 Both debit and credit cards can be used for free admission.
 Children are not included (unless they have cards of their own) and each person must have their own card (in their name) for admission.
 Admission excludes special exhibitions, ticketed shows, and fundraising events.